Questions, Comments? Send me an email (Please include what page you were on. This is the "Joule Thief Information Page".)

 I am not going to write about how to make a Joule Thief but rather I simply want to add a little more information for everyone.
 As I come across more, I will add it to this page.

 So, what is a Joule Thief circuit?
-It is basiclly a voltage boosting circuit, at Wikipedia is it defined as, "A joule thief is a minimalist Armstrong self-oscillating voltage booster that is small, low-cost, and easy to build, typically used for driving small loads."
+It is basiclly a voltage boosting circuit, at Wikipedia it is defined as, "A joule thief is a minimalist Armstrong self-oscillating voltage booster that is small, low-cost, and easy to build, typically used for driving small loads."

 A list of reference web articles/pages will be at the bottom of this page.
 After I got my joule theif working I did more research and some of my own experiments.
 The references below are some of the better articles I've come across which better explain how to build a joule thief as well as what you can expect duriung its operation.